-- Monitor local emergency alert weather stations or the National Weather Service. - Faulty and staff should be alerted to inform students of building's safe areas (copy room or classroom at the end of the hallway) and be ready to relocate to those areas in case the Watch is upgraded to a Warning.
+- Monitor local emergency alert weather stations or the National Weather Service. - 2955 Market St Faulty and staff should be alerted to inform students of the building's safe areas (copy room or classroom at the end of the hallway) and be ready to relocate to those areas in case the Watch is upgraded to a Warning. - Miller Road Ste H Faulty and staff should be alerted to inform students of the building's safe areas (MCA lab) and be ready to relocate to those areas in case the Watch is upgraded to a Warning. - Miller Road Ste F Faulty and staff should be alerted to inform students of the building's safe areas (along the wall at the front of the room) and be ready to relocate to those areas in case the Watch is upgraded to a Warning.